What is Keto Flu

 What Causes Keto Flu?

 The keto flu is a result of the body switching over to ketosis.
 This process can take anywhere from three days to two weeks, depending on how fast your body converts fat into energy and how much fiber you eat.
-Keto flu symptoms include fatigue, headaches and brain fog (which may make it difficult for you to remember things).
+Keto flu symptoms include fatigue, headaches, and brain fog (which may make it difficult for you to remember things).

 It’s important not to confuse these symptoms with the flu—keto flu does not cause chills or runny noses; instead, it’s characterized by low energy levels accompanied by a feeling of discomfort or pain in the abdomen area.